Royboi16/flash-green-poc/README.md

 `docs/deployment.md` for the minimum security checklist before exposing the service.

+## Database & migrations

+- Configure `DATABASE_URL` (or the `DB_*` fields) to point at your managed PostgreSQL/MySQL instance.
+The provided docker-compose file ships with a Postgres service for local work.
+- Alembic migrations live under `migrations/` and are executed automatically by `scripts/entrypoint.sh` (used by the Dockerfile) and the docker-compose `bot` service before the orchestrator starts.
+Apply them manually with `poetry run alembic upgrade head` when running locally outside of Docker.

 ## Local API + UI

 Run the FastAPI server with uvicorn and open the bundled control panel at `/ui`: